Daima: Burials

 Throughout Daima's history, the occupants buried the dead within the settlement.
 Most of the burials of Daima I were in a contracted position and some others were flexed burials.
 The contracted burials consisted of flexed legs, which in some occasions could almost touch the chest.
 The flexed burials consisted of merely flexed legs.
 The burials appear to be in a sleeping position.
 People were buried lying mostly on their right side.
 The arms and legs were flexed and the hands were placed before the face or under the head.
 The head was most of the times facing west or southwest and northwest.
 None of the burials at Daima I were adorned, and they had no personal goods on them.

 Daima II: 50 AD to 700 AD

 The Daima II phase resembles that of Daima I. Sand and firki clay continue to be present in Daima II.
 Although the amount of firki clay at Daima II is not as extensive as it was on the previous phase.
 Remains of hearths in the form of red and yellow burnt sand and firki clay are highly available during this phase.
 There are also vast numbers of pits found.
-These measure about 50 to 70 centimeters in diameter, and about 50 centimeters deep.
+These measure about 50 to 70 cm in diameter, and about 50 cm deep.
 It is believed that the people at Daima II were using these pits as trash dumpsters and sorghum storage units.
 Fishing and hunting continued to be practiced.
 Although there is a decrease in animal bones.
 This decrease would suggest an increase of the consumption of cereals such as sorghum.